Pregnant Maryland teen not allowed at graduation ceremony

 - Seahawk Michael Bennett escalates criticism of ESPN's Stephen A. Smith

+Runkles says she feels she has been treated more harshly than students who have been suspended for other reasons.
+The baby’s father doesn’t attend Heritage Academy, Runkles said.

+The two don’t plan on marrying.
+Anti-abortion organization Students for Life says Runkles shouldn’t be punished for her pregnancy, but should be praised for choosing to keep the baby.

-Heritage Academy Administrator David Hobbs issued a statement calling Runkles’ pregnancy “an internal issue about which much prayer and discussion has taken place.”
+The New York Times quoted Heritage Academy Administrator David Hobbs as saying in a statement that the matter is “an internal issue about which much prayer and discussion has taken place.”
+The statement was issued on behalf of the school’s board of directors.